Sargaroth2511/KnutGame/docs/iterationPlan.md

 ---

 ## Agent Contract (important for coding agents)
-- **Follow the order strictly** per iteration.
-Only move to the next iteration once acceptance criteria are met.
+- **Strict order:** Complete one iteration at a time and meet acceptance criteria before moving on.
+- **Test-first:** Each iteration must add/update tests before the feature is considered done.
+No feature closes without tests.
+- **Refactor after approval:** After tests and features are in, request approval.
+Only then refactor for clarity/perf without changing behavior.
-- **No major refactors** unless specified in the plan.
+- **No major refactors** unless specified or approved.
 - **Performance budget:** Client initial bundle **≤ 5 MB gzip**.
 Target 60 FPS desktop, smooth on mobile.
 - **CI linting & tests:** Build fails on lint/test errors (Server & Client).
 - **.NET version:** .NET 9 preferred (fallback .NET 8 if 9 not available).